haniellejermayn/RFPScout/README.md

 5. **Provider fallback chain.** Search APIs change pricing and availability often (Google CSE just demonstrated this).
 Wrapping `searcher.py` in a chain of providers (Brave → Tavily → SerpAPI) with automatic failover would harden the agent against any one provider going down.

+6. **Cursor-based pagination for scheduled runs.** Brave caps offset at 9 (10 pages per query).
+A nightly agent hitting the same queries would re-fetch the same top results on every run.
+The fix is to track the last-seen result URLs per query in SQLite and either skip known results early or shift to fresh query variants once the top pages are exhausted.
+This becomes important once the agent runs continuously rather than on demand.

 ### Medium impact

+7. **Extract required subject lines from RFP body.** Some RFPs require a specific subject line format.
+Adding a required_subject field to the extractor prompt and passing it to draft_subject() as an override would fix this.

+8. **Make fuller use of the Brave Search API.** Several available parameters go unused: `freshness` (`pw`/`pm`) could filter to recently published RFPs without relying on deadline scoring; `count=20` would double results per page and halve API calls against the free tier quota; `more_results_available` in the response should gate pagination instead of blindly iterating; and `extra_snippets=true` returns up to 5 additional excerpts per result that could pre-filter `not_rfp` pages before fetching.

-6. **Configurable scoring weights.** Move the four weights, deadline tier thresholds, and aggregator domain list from `scorer.py` constants to `config.py` env vars.
+9. **Configurable scoring weights.** Move the four weights, deadline tier thresholds, and aggregator domain list from `scorer.py` constants to `config.py` env vars.
 Lets users tune per-customer without touching code.
 A real product would A/B-test these per-agency.

-7. **YAML-driven query templates.** The six templates in `query_builder.py` are hardcoded.
+10. **YAML-driven query templates.** The six templates in `query_builder.py` are hardcoded.
 A `queries.yaml` with `{sector}` / `{service}` / `{year}` placeholders would let non-engineers add patterns.
 Especially valuable for sector-specific queries (faith-based RFPs are phrased differently than environmental ones).

-8. **Headless browser for JS-heavy pages.** Sites that require JavaScript to render (or use Cloudflare anti-bot) currently 403 the agent.
+11. **Headless browser for JS-heavy pages.** Sites that require JavaScript to render (or use Cloudflare anti-bot) currently 403 the agent.
 Falling back to Playwright when `requests` fails would recover another ~5-10% of URLs.
 Costs: container size, speed.

-9. **Prompt evals.** The extractor prompt was written by hand and tested manually.
+12. **Prompt evals.** The extractor prompt was written by hand and tested manually.
 Building a small eval suite (golden dataset of 20 known RFPs, measure recall and precision per field) would let me iterate on the prompt safely.
 Especially valuable for `org_type` (currently produces too many `unknown`s).

-10. **Real currency conversion.** Pin a daily FX snapshot from `exchangerate.host` and convert in `extractor.py`.
+13. **Real currency conversion.** Pin a daily FX snapshot from `exchangerate.host` and convert in `extractor.py`.
 Removes the LLM-estimated USD figures from the schema entirely.

 ### Lower impact / nice-to-have

-11. **Token usage accounting.** Log per-call token counts to the `runs` table so cost reporting is from real data, not OpenAI's published price.
+13. **Token usage accounting.** Log per-call token counts to the `runs` table so cost reporting is from real data, not OpenAI's published price.

-12. **Shared LLM client.** `extractor.py` and `drafter.py` each build their own OpenAI client.
+14. **Shared LLM client.** `extractor.py` and `drafter.py` each build their own OpenAI client.
 A single `llm_client.py` with connection pooling and unified retry/circuit-breaker logic would clean this up.

-13. **Personalised draft tone.** Pass an agency's voice profile (formal, casual, mission-aligned) into `OUTREACH_SYSTEM_PROMPT` so drafts sound like the agency, not generic.
+15. **Personalised draft tone.** Pass an agency's voice profile (formal, casual, mission-aligned) into `OUTREACH_SYSTEM_PROMPT` so drafts sound like the agency, not generic.

-14. **Slack / HubSpot / Salesforce integrations.** New high-confidence RFPs auto-post to Slack, sync to HubSpot pipelines, or create Salesforce leads.
+16. **Slack / HubSpot / Salesforce integrations.** New high-confidence RFPs auto-post to Slack, sync to HubSpot pipelines, or create Salesforce leads.
 Out of V1 scope but would close the BD loop.

-15. **Web UI dashboard.** A small Flask/FastAPI dashboard showing the SQLite contents, run history, and a "approve and send" button for drafts.
+17. **Web UI dashboard.** A small Flask/FastAPI dashboard showing the SQLite contents, run history, and a "approve and send" button for drafts.
 Useful once the CLI loop is too slow for daily review.

-16. **Remaining unit tests.** Scoring and dedup are covered (`tests/test_scorer.py`, `tests/test_deduper.py`).
+18. **Remaining unit tests.** Scoring and dedup are covered (`tests/test_scorer.py`, `tests/test_deduper.py`).
 The other modules are integration-tested via the live demo, but proper unit tests for `query_builder.py`, `extractor.py` (fallback paths), `storage.py`, and `writer.py` would catch regressions earlier.

-17. **More sectors and services.** Currently 8 sectors and 8 service types.
+19. **More sectors and services.** Currently 8 sectors and 8 service types.
 Adding sub-categories (`marketing → email marketing`, `consulting → strategy vs ops`) would give agencies finer targeting.

 ---